Advantages of Homeschooling

 9. Kids learn respect not fear

-Children learn to be respectful by being respected.
+Children learn respect by being respected.

 10. They are safe.